 This is probably the best tip in this article.
 Check out the picture below.

-Check this Mingle Pressure Washer Undercarriage Cleaner (check price now).
+I recommend you get Mingle Pressure Washer Undercarriage Cleaner (check above).
 It’s not expensive and will serve you well for even more things than just a car wash (boats, RVs, etc.).

 Applicable for the pressure washer, pressure washer gun, water broom, and cleaning brush.
 The most important thing is that it doesn’t have too much pressure (you can adjust it).

 As I said before, It’s hard to reach all the parts you want to clean with a standard hose, so buying an undercarriage cleaner will make everything much easier, and you won’t need to lift your car or something.